Please note: Some of these files are Adobe Acrobat® (PDF) formatted files. To view them, you will need to download the free Adobe Acrobat file reader.

 - Students travelling outside of the United States certify that their insurance plan provides reasonable and comprehensive coverage in the location where they are studying.
 If the student visits the United States during the 2016-2017 academic year, they will purchase a U.S.-based qualifying medical plan (as described above) for the period of their stay in the U.S.

 Incomplete waivers will not be processed.
 Waivers must be completed every year.
 All waivers must be submitted by September 23, 2016, for the entire academic year or by January 27, 2017, for the spring semester only.
 Students who do not complete a waiver prior to the deadline will automatically be enrolled in and charged the student-only premium for the Student Blue Plan.
+Once the waiver is submitted, the charge will be removed from the student account in real time; students and authorized payers can verify the adjustment by logging in to MyBill and viewing the Recent Activity Page.
+Students are responsible for verifying that their waiver was submitted correctly.

 Providing insurance information to other offices on campus (e.g., Athletics, Health Services) does not fulfill the waiver requirement.
 If a student does not complete a waiver with the Office of Student Services, either through the Agora Portal or on paper, prior to the deadline, he or she will automatically be enrolled in and charged for the Student Blue Plan.